Seabird Key Biodiversity Areas

-This project is investigating the abundance and distribution of 33 species of seabird, to identify potential marine Key Biodiversity Areas.
+This project investigated the abundance and distribution of 33 species of seabird.
 Working with stakeholders, the project aims to drive forward environmentally sustainable marine management of the incredible nature-rich Falklands’ waters.
-The work will inform Government-led Marine Management Area and Marine Spatial Planning processes, for the long-term benefit of nature and human activities.
+The KBAs will inform Government-led Marine Management Area and Marine Spatial Planning processes, for the long-term benefit of nature and human activities.

-Map showing the overlap of proposed KBAs for eight different seabird species: Black-browed Albatross, Slender-billed Prion, Southern Giant Petrel, Gentoo Penguin, Southern-Rockhopper Penguin, Brown Skua, Dolphin Gull, Falklands Steamer Duck.
+Map showing the overlap of KBAs for nine different seabird species: Black-browed Albatross, Slender-billed Prion, Southern Giant Petrel, Gentoo Penguin, Southern-Rockhopper Penguin, Brown Skua, Dolphin Gull, Falklands Steamer Duck, and Sooty Shearwater.
 The colour bar shows how many different species meet KBA criteria for each coastal region.

-To find out more download the Stakeholder Summary, below.
+To find out more download the Project Summary, below.